MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview-2022.md

 # Overview of Orchestrator console 2022

-The Orchestrator console is a single page App that helps you monitor and execute your Orchestrator deployment.
+The Orchestrator console is a Single Page App that helps you monitor and execute your Orchestrator deployment.
 This article details the supported features in the Orchestrator 2022 console.

 :::image type="console" source="media/console-overview-2022/console.png" alt-text="Screenshot showing Orchestrator console.":::

 ## Navigation pane

-The Navigation pane on the left shows the **Runbook** and **Folders** tree, similar to the one shown on the **Runbook Designer**.
-Unlike the console in earlier versions, you cannot click the *Folders*, but can click the *Runbooks* and view specific data and use specific options.
+The Navigation pane on the left shows the **Runbook** and **Folders** tree, like the one shown on the **Runbook Designer**.
+Unlike the console in earlier versions, you cannot click the *Folders*, but can click the *Runbooks* and view their jobs and execute them.

 The Navigation pane is always visible on all screens to allow quick navigation to other runbooks and folders, while remaining on the same screen.